kvasios/servobox/README.md

 ## Compatibility

-**Tested:** Ubuntu 22.04, Intel i5-13700, Franka Robot (gen1)
+**Tested:** Ubuntu 22.04 & 24.04 Host PC, Intel i5-13700, Franka Robot (gen1)
-**Expected to work:** AMD CPUs, Ubuntu 20.04, 24.04 **Not yet validated:** Franka FR3 (builds OK, needs runtime testing)
+**Expected to work:** AMD CPUs
+**Not yet validated:** Franka FR3 (builds OK, needs runtime testing) or other robotic platforms with high-frequency RT control API capabilities.

 ServoBox is an indie project.
-Testing with AMD systems or Franka FR3 hardware?
+Testing with AMD systems, Franka FR3 hardware or any other type of system?
 Please share results on GitHub!

 ## Contributing